cea-hpc/wi4mpi/doc/source/developer_guide.rst

 Before performing any translation we need to distinguish the application side from the runtime side.
-To do that, any MPI object from the application side are prefixed by :code:`A_` and those from the application are prefixed by :code:`R_`.
+To do that, any MPI object from the application side are prefixed by :code:`A_` and those from the runtime side are prefixed by :code:`R_`.
 To perform a translation, all original MPI calls from the application are intercepted by WI4MPI and replaced by the same call prefixed by :code:`A_`.
 For example, with an OpenMPI ---> IntelMPI conversion.